 It shouldn’t have been that way.
 Paul and Ryan were working on something incredibly rewarding at Microsoft – co-founding an internal startup to help patients get access to life saving therapies faster.
 They had tons of autonomy, knew how to do their job well, and were working on something that could have an impact on millions of people.
-Yet something was definitely missing.

 It Was Supposed to be a Book